hoangho0908/data-science-in-retail-marketing/README.md

 The dataset can be downloaded from https://www.kaggle.com/datasets/frtgnn/dunnhumby-the-complete-journey?resource=download .
 For more infomation about the dataset, please look at the user guide pdf.

-This repositories also contains an R Source file 'Dunhumby' that is used to clean, process and analyse the dataset.
+This repository also contains an R Source file 'Dunhumby' that is used to clean, process and analyse the dataset.
 You can copy the code and paste it in R Studio to run.
-Before running the code, make sure to set directory to the folder contains the data
+Before running the code, make sure to set the working directory to the folder contains the data